-Throughout 2020 the expenses incurred in operating the Syndicate were incurred by the Canopius group service company and recharged under an intragroup service agreement with CMA on a basis that reflected the Syndicate's usage of resources.
-In 2019 expenses were incurred by AmTrust group service companies until 1 October 2019 and by a Canopius group service company thereafter.
+Throughout 2021 the expenses incurred in operating the Syndicate were incurred by the Canopius Group service company and recharged under an intragroup service agreement with CMA on a basis that reflected the Syndicate's usage of resources.

 Group recharges are charged on a cost basis and predominantly represent recharges of staff costs for employees working on syndicate business as well as associated other administrative expenses including accommodation, professional fees and information technology.
 These recharges, included within amounts disclosed as net operating expenses, acquisition costs and claims incurred were as follows: